MCP Quick Start¶

 - uses: actions/checkout@v4

-- uses: Rul1an/assay-action@v1
+- uses: Rul1an/assay-action@v2

 with:

-config: mcp-eval.yaml
+config: eval.yaml

 Complete Example¶